 The exterior doors of each residence hall are equipped with proximity sensors.
 Students have 24-hour access to their residence hall during the academic year using their Hill Card.
 Students may access other residence halls using their Hill Card between the hours of 8am and 11pm Sunday through Thursday and 8am through 1am Friday and Saturday.
 Students are welcome to visit any residence hall after hours but must be let in by a resident of that building.

 Any requests for a room change must begin with a discussion with the resident advisor and/or area director.
-The Office of Residential Life must approve all room changes before the change takes place.
-When a roommate/suitemate conflict happens, residents should work with their RA to find a solution to the problem or an agreement to resolve the conflict.
-Professional staff in Residential Life are also available to facilitate mediations.
+The Office of Community Living must approve all room changes before the change takes place.
+When a roommate/suitemate conflict happens, residents should work with their CA to find a solution to the problem or an agreement to resolve the conflict.
+Professional staff in Community Living are also available to facilitate mediations.
 There is a two-week period at the start of each semester when room changes are not permitted.
 This is intended to allow time for students to adjust to their living environments.
 Since it is important that the College have accurate information regarding housing assignments, students who make unapproved room changes will be subject to disciplinary action.
-The consequences for making an unapproved room change may include but are not limited to, the requirement to return to their originally assigned room, sanctions through the judicial process and/or a penalty in the upcoming housing selection.
+The consequences for making an unapproved room change may include but are not limited to, the requirement to return to their originally assigned room, sanctions through the conduct process and/or a penalty in the upcoming housing selection process.

 The College reserves the right to fill any vacancies in student rooms when necessary.
-Whenever possible, the Residential Life Office will make an effort to consult with current residents in making changes in roommate assignments.
-Residential Life will only place a student who chooses gender neutral housing in a gender neutral vacancy.
+Whenever possible, the Office of Community Living will make an effort to consult with current residents in making changes to roommate assignments.
+Community Living will only place a student who chooses gender neutral housing in a gender neutral vacancy.
 In keeping with the principles of fairness and guidelines for equitable community living, students are expected to welcome and accept new roommates.
-If it is determined that a student has been difficult with a new roommate, has sent communication to that person suggesting the other is anything other than welcomed and accepted, or has actively created a hostile environment, the Residential Life Office will take appropriate action that may include judicial consequences and/or reassignment to another residence hall room on campus.
+If it is determined that a student has been difficult with a new roommate, has sent communication to that person suggesting the other is anything other than welcomed and accepted, or has actively created a hostile environment, the Office of Community Living will take appropriate action that may include conduct consequences and/or reassignment to another residence hall room on campus.